Defining “payroll costs” for BlueVine

 - Second Draw, New Small Business: Businesses not in operation for all of Feb 15, 2019, to Feb 15, 2020, should use all of the months in operation from 2019 through the end of 2020 to determine their average monthly payroll

 - Seasonal Employers: The applicable period for a seasonal employer that only operates during certain parts of the year is any 12-week period, at the applicant’s discretion, between Feb 15, 2019, and Feb 15, 2020 (3 months)

 - Not an Employer: The applicable period is a full 2019 calendar year unless you are a seasonal employer or new business.
 The income for sole-proprietors is reported on your Schedule C (line 31).
 If you have filed a Schedule C and 944 forms, add line 31 from Schedule C to lines 1 and 2 from the 944 form

 A few special rules apply to farmers and ranchers, and fishing boat owners.
 Please visit the SBA’s PPP page for guidance on those rules if you believe they may apply.

 Add all of your eligible payroll costs together over your applicable period and divide them by the applicable period.
 Of note, BlueVine will do this for you in your PPP application based on your inputs.

 Tip: Remember to exclude non-eligible payroll costs including employees earning over $100,000 and non-U.S. employees.

 How BlueVine calculates your pre-approved PPP loan

-BlueVine calculates your pre-approved PPP loan with a simple equation using the inputs you provided on your average payroll costs and any applicable Economic Injury Disaster Loan (EIDL) you received between Jan 31, 2020, and April 3, 2020.
+BlueVine calculates your pre-approved PPP loan with a simple equation using the inputs you provided for your average payroll costs in your PPP application.

 Under the rare circumstance that you received an applicable EIDL loan, we then add the current outstanding balance of EIDL.